jeffvella/UnityEcsEvents/README.md

 # UnityEcsEvents
-An event system for Unity's data oiented design framework.
+An event system for Unity's data oriented design framework.